Asiwaju Kayode Blessing

 Asiwaju Kayode Blessing was a Nigerian politician who served as a member of the House of Representatives, representing the Idanre/Ifedore Federal Constituency during the Second Republic.
-He was also the Chairman of the defunct Social Democratic Party (SDP) in the old Ondo State (comprising Ondo and Ekiti) in 1991.
-He died on April 2020 at the age of 88 following a brief illness.
+He was also the chairman of the defunct Social Democratic Party (SDP) in the old Ondo State (comprising Ondo and Ekiti) in 1991.
+He died in April 2020 at the age of 88 following a brief illness.